basilhendroff/truenas-iocage-wordpress/README.md

 > The assumption is that the local network is trusted so local HTTP access to the WordPress jail is considered acceptable.
 External (HTTPS) access to the WordPress service is granted via a reverse proxy.

-It's not my intention to expand the resource scope.
+It's not my intention to expand the resource scope, but to work within it.

 ## Disclaimer
 It's your data.
 It's your responsibility.
 This resource is provided as a community service.
 Use it at your own risk.